beakerbrowser/beaker/README.md

       - [ ] switch the tabs to https://github.com/adamschwartz/chrome-tabs, because that feels so much nicer
       - [ ] tab favicons
       - [ ] tab pinning
-      - [ ] make sure tabs begin loading, even if not active
+      - [ ] make sure tabs always begin loading, even if not active
     - [x] address bar
       - [ ] ux needs work, value is slow to change, and will change while youre typing
     - [ ] status bar